MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/get-started/get-dpm-installed.md

     -   SQLServerReportServerUser$<*Instance ID*><*Instance Name*>

-    -   ;SQLServerMSASUser$<*Computer Name*><*Instance Name*>
+    -   SQLServerMSASUser$<*Computer Name*><*Instance Name*>

     -   SQLServerDTSUser$<*Computer Name*>

     -   SQLServerFDHostUser<*Computer Name*><*Instance Name*>

     -   where <*Computer Name*> is the computer name of the domain controller on which SQL Server 2008 will be installed.
-         <*Instance Nam*e> is the name of the instance of SQL Server that you plan to create on the domain controller.
+         - <*Instance Nam*e> is the name of the instance of SQL Server that you plan to create on the domain controller.
 The instance name can be any name other than the default DPM instance name (MSDPM2010).
-         <*Instance ID*> by default is assigned by SQL Server Setup and indicates that the group applies to Reporting Services (MSRS) for the major version of the instance (10) of SQL Server.
+         - <*Instance ID*> by default is assigned by SQL Server Setup and indicates that the group applies to Reporting Services (MSRS) for the major version of the instance (10) of SQL Server.
 For this release, this value is MSRS1A0_50.

 5. On the primary domain controller, add the domain user account that you created earlier (the DPMSQLSvcsAcct account) to the following groups:
     SQLServerReportServerUser$<*ComputerName*>$MSRS10.<*InstanceID*>